Quantifying Data Similarity Using Cross Learning: Proposed Research

 To assess similarity between target and source tasks, we consider their feature-response relationships, $Y^{(t)}|\mathbf{X}^{(t)}$ and $Y^{(s)}|\mathbf{X}^{(s)}$.
 Intuitively, when these relationships are similar, $f^{*(t)}$ should predict well on source data, and $f^{*(s)}$ should also predict well on target data.
 Figure~\ref{figCLSLinear} illustrates this concept with a binary classification example.
 Red markers indicate samples in $\mathcal{D}^{(t)}$ (“$\times$” for class 0, “$\circ$” for class 1) with the red dashed line showing the target Bayes boundary.
 Blue markers indicate samples in $\mathcal{D}^{(s)}$ with the blue dashed line showing the source Bayes boundary.
 It is observed that, in Figure~\ref{figCLSLinear:subfig1}, when the two Bayes boundaries are similar, both Bayes classifiers generalize well on the other dataset.
 In Figure~\ref{figCLSLinear:subfig2}, when the boundaries are differ substantially, each classifier trained on one task performs poorly on the other task.
 Figure~\ref{figCLSNonLinear} illustrates this for nonlinear classification.
 When the two datasets share similar decision boundaries (Figure~\ref{figCLSNonLinear:subfig1}), cross-task errors are low, indicating strong similarity.
 When boundaries diverge (Figure~\ref{figCLSNonLinear:subfig2}), high cross-task errors indicate weak similarity.

-Motivated by the above, we introduce a new metric, the \textbf{Cross-Learning Score} (CLS), to quantify the similarity of feature-responses relationships between the target and source tasks.
-In particular, CLS evaluates how well $f^{*(t)}$ predicts on source data and $f^{*(s)}$ predicts on target data, and it is defined as their average prediction error:
+Motivated by the above, we introduce a new metric, the \textbf{Cross-Learning Score} (CLS), to quantify the similarity between two learning tasks through their predictive structures.
+Intuitively, CLS measures how differently the two domain-optimal predictors behave when evaluated on the same data distribution.
+If the optimal predictor from the source domain performs similarly to the optimal predictor from the target domain on target data, and vice versa, then the two tasks share similar decision rules.
+Large performance gaps, on the other hand, indicate structural differences in the feature–response relationships.

-where $\ell(\cdot, \cdot)$ is a task-specific loss function.
-CLS is a positive score in $(0,1)$ that measures average cross-task prediction performance.
-Lower scores indicate higher task similarity and better cross-dataset generalization, while higher scores indicate greater task divergence.
+Let $\ell(\cdot,\cdot)$ denote a task-specific loss function.
+We define the directional discrepancy from source to target as

+which measures how much worse the source-optimal predictor performs compared to the target-optimal predictor under the target distribution.
+Similarly, define